 Step 4.
 Drill the Entrance Hole for the Bird House.

 Drill a hole for the entrance using either a spade bit or forsnter drill bit.
 A 1.5″ (4 cm) entrance hole is the optimum diameter for bluebirds and tree swallows.
 However, chickadees, nuthatches, warblers, woodpeckers, and wrens will also gladly make this their home.
 See Bird House Hole Size if you want to attract a specific bird.
+While drilling the entrance hole, consider adding a perch to your birdhouse.

 Next find some lumber, a ripped piece of log, a license plate, etc. to create the roof and the floor.
 In the example below, cedar wood was used for both the roof and the floor.